openhab/openhabian/docs/openhabian-DEBUG.md

 For obvious reasons, this is not a supported procedure.
 We just want to give you a hint what you _could_ try doing if your install fails and you're sitting there, desperately looking for a fix.
 G*oo*gle and learn yourself what you need to edit a file, learn to understand shell programming basics, you're on your own here.
-If you change openHABian code on your box, temember for the time it takes to get openHABian officially fixed, you must not let openhabian-config update itself on start as that would overwrite your changes.
+If you change openHABian code on your box, remember for the time it takes to get openHABian officially fixed, you must not let openhabian-config update itself on start as that would overwrite your changes.
 :::